 My poem, "Corn Dolly", has received another publication, this time in the anthology, "Words for the Wild", edited by Amanda Oosthuizen and Louise Taylor, who curate the beautifully-produced webzine of the same name.
 Information can viewed here:

 Thursday 28th June...
 I will be reading at the London launch of "The Lonely Crowd", alongside a variety of other readers from the journal.
 This is an all-ticketed event, with booking information here:

 Sunday 24th June...
 I will be reading at the inaugural Enfield Literary Festival, as part of Allen Ashley's presentation of his advanced monthly writing, group, Clockhouse London Writers.
 Details are in the poster below.

 My poem, "Corn Dolly", has received another reprint, this time in "Volta", a Salo Press anthology that gathers together readers from Volta poetry events that took place in Norwich during 2017.
 Edited by Sophie Essex, the book can be purchased at this link:

-I'm delighted to have four poems published in the new edition of the prestigious journal, "The Lonely Crowd".
+I have four poems published in the new edition of the renowned journal, "The Lonely Crowd".
 Details can be viewed here:

 I am co-editing an exciting new anthology with Allen Ashley; "Humanagerie" will explore the liminal intersection(s) between animals and humanity, and will be published by David Rix's elegant Eibonvale Press in late 2018.
 Submissions of poetry and short fiction are invited from 1st March until 31st May, and full submission guidelines may be read here: